 Playback of Recordings:

-- System Start Type: Specifies how the System Service should start and what data should be loaded.
+- System Start Type: Specifies how the System Services should start and what data should be loaded.
 The possible values are:

-Absorb Customizations Folder: When running with this setting the files in the customizations folder are absorbed into the Scenarios.Dat file on the server.
+- Absorb Customizations Folder: When running with this setting, the files in the customizations folder are absorbed into the Scenarios.Dat file on the server.
 The customizations are used immediately, so you can also test your customizations while running in this mode.
-To use this setting first arrange the customizations folder the way you want.
-Drop in DLLs, data files etc. The customizations folder is a subdirectory of the working directory.
+To use this setting, arrange the customizations folder the way you want by dropping in DLLs, data files, etc. The customizations folder is a subdirectory of the working directory.
 Subdirectories of the customizations folder aren’t supported.
-Set this settings value to AbsorbCustomizationsFolder.
-Start APS.net.
-Stop APS.net and change the value of this setting back to “Normal”.
+Set this setting's value to AbsorbCustomizationsFolder.
+Start, then Stop APS.net and change the value of this setting back to “Normal”.
 When APS.net is restarted the files that were absorbed into the customizations folder will be used.

-From Recording (wait for Client start): Load the specified recording and playback the transmissions.
+- Recording Client Delayed: Load the specified recording and playback the transmissions.
 This mode is useful for testing Recordings that contain the replication path of a problem.
-Replay of transmissions is delayed until a special message is received.
+A replay of transmissions is delayed until a special message is received.
 The data generator has the ability to send this message.

-Unit Test Base Case: This is used to construct a test case to be tested against later.
+- Unit Test Base: This is used to construct a test case to be tested against later.

-Single-Threaded Transmission Processing: When running in debug mode this prevents transmissions from being dispatched on separate threads.
-This is useful to prevent the code in the debugger from jumping around.
-Multiple threads aren’t handled well by the debugger.
-It appears to switch between the threads as you step through code.
-This leads to symptoms such as needing to click on a line more than once to step over it and the code jumping to strange locations and returning as you try to step over lines.
+- Single-Threaded Transmission Processing: when running in debug mode, this prevents transmissions from being dispatched on separate threads.
+This is useful to prevent the code in the debugger from jumping around as multiple threads are not handled well by the debugger.
+Having multiple threads lead to symptoms such as needing to click on a line more than once to step over it and the code jumping to strange locations and returning as you try to step over lines.